mister0/How-to-prepare-for-google-interview-SWE-SRE/README.md

 Sections in this repository :
 1. [General guidelines](#general-guidelines-quick-reading-before-you-start-) : this section contains resources to understand how the interviewing process should look like and what to expect in general
-2. [Algorithms & Data structure](#algorithms-practice-everyday--for-as-much-time-as-you-can) : The most important section, specially the starred list items, try to practice at least 3 problems and read 1 topic every day, also try to increase the difficulty of the problems you solve by time, don't stick to easy problems because usually interview problems are medium and hard ones.
+2. [Algorithms & Data structure](#algorithms-practice-everyday--for-as-much-time-as-you-can) : The most important section, specially the starred list items, try to practice at least 3 problems and read 1 topic everyday, also try to increase the difficulty of the problems you solve by time, don't stick to easy problems because usually interview problems are medium and hard ones.
 3. [System design and architecture](#system-design-and-architecture-) : if you have this as a part of your interviewing process (ask your recruiter) then make sure to finish the starred list items (the most important ones) and then divide the rest according to your time.
 4. [Operating systems and programming concepts](#os-and-programming-concepts-) : no more description than the title !
 5. [Site reliability engineer books](#for-sre-interview--site-reliability-engineer-books-) : in case your interview is for a site reliability engineer position ... these books are useful but not necessary.